andreas-schwenk/web-template/README.md

 // <list of classes / functions>
 ```

-Notes:
+Some Notes:

 - Global variables should be used sparingly.

-- Only `export` classes and functions when necessary.
-For example, helper functions should remain visible only within the current file.
+- Classes and functions used in other source files must be exported using the `export` keyword.
+Only export classes and functions when necessary; for example, keep helper functions visible only within the current file.

 ## Object Oriented Programming